NeoHW/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 3c.
-Nurse's input contains invalid tags.
+The patient specified does not exist in the patient list.

   * 3c1.
 PatientSync shows an error message.

     Use case resumes at step 2.

+* 3d.
+Nurse's input contains invalid tags.

+  * 3d1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

+* 3e.
+The patient selected does not contain specified tag.

+  * 3e1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

-**Use case: UC10 - Find patients by a tag**
+**Use case: UC10 - Find patients by tag(s)**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
-1. Nurse requests to find patients with a specific tag in the list.
+1. Nurse requests to find patients with a specific tag(s) in the list.
-1. PatientSync finds patients with the specified tag and displays success message.
+1. PatientSync finds patients with the specified tag(s) and displays success message.

     Use case ends.